 And so this was the place where the nalu bead began and has continued.

 Nalu beads are a reflection of those surfing roots, jewellery with colours that flow like the waves of the breaks that inspire them, jewellery that is an expression of the wearer, of where they’ve been, of how they live their life…

 Our beads are inspired by surf spots, beaches and coastlines we know about or the special places you tell us about.
 Sometimes it’s the colours - the sky, the sea, the coastline - that characterise a break or beach.
 Sometimes it’s the feel or mood of a place.

-Once we’ve got the vibe, we work with our designers to come up with a nalu bead that reflects the place.
+Once we’ve got the vibe, we get to work on our designs to come up with the perfect nalu bead that reflects the place.
 With the design in place, this is where every nalu sets off on its voyage.

 The glass we use comes from Murano, a small island near Venice which, for centuries, has had a reputation for being home to some of the world’s finest glass makers.
 The colours are hand mixed so that no two batches of glass are ever the same.
 Every combination of colour produces a different effect, creating an organic quality that gives the nalu bead its distinctive appearance.

 In 2010 we travelled the world to find our workshop partners, discovering them in China’s Tianjin province which is famed for its rich culture of glass crafts.
 For 7 years we continued to work closely with our talented lamp workers in China until the end of 2017 when we decided to move manufacture back to the UK.
 We felt it was time to reduce any unnecessary carbon footprint and return nalu to its roots as a British company.
 This has also allowed us to grow our range quicker and offer more bespoke services like our new Beach Sand Beads!